QiuyiLi/MLMSC/README.md

 ## Acknowledgments

-QL would like to thank Yupei You, Yichi Zhang, and Yiling Cao for their undivided support with programming, and Celine Scornavacca, Yao-ban Chan for assistance in debugging.
+QL would like to thank Yupei You, Yichi Zhang, and Yiling Cao for their undivided support with programming, and Celine Scornavacca, Yao-ban Chan for assistance with debugging.